Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/03-intro-to-statistical-inference-for-bioinformatics.md

 - Clustering methods (e.g. hierachical, K-means)
 - Hidden markov modeling

-Below, we provide more speicifc introductions to both supervised and unsupercised learnings, using basic linear modeling as an example for supervised approaches, while exploring PCA and hierachical clustering for unsupervised analysis.
+Below, we provide more specific introductions to both supervised and unsupervised learnings, using basic linear modeling as an example for supervised approaches, while exploring PCA and hierachical clustering for unsupervised analysis.

 > A more comprehensive introduction to statistical learning can be found in the book: [An Introduction to Statistical Learning](http://faculty.marshall.usc.edu/gareth-james/ISL/).